esphome/esphome-docs/components/sensor/mopeka_pro_check.rst

 Setting Up Devices
 ------------------

-To set up Mopeka Pro Check / Pro Plus devices you first need to find their MAC Address so that ESPHome can identify them.
+To set up Mopeka Pro Check / Mopeka Pro Plus / Lippert Propane Tank Sensor devices you first need to find their MAC Address so that
+ESPHome can identify them.
 So first, create a simple configuration with the ``esp32_ble_tracker`` and the ``mopeka_ble`` component like so: